pprabhu78/Streamline/docs/ProgrammingGuideReflex.md

 sl::Preferences pref{};
 pref.showConsole = true; // for debugging, set to false in production pref.logLevel = sl::LogLevel::eDefault;
-pref.pathsToPlugins = {}; // change this if Streamline plugins are not located next to the executable pref.numPathsToPlugins = 0; // change this if Streamline plugins are not located next to the executable pref.pathToLogsAndData = {}; // change this to enable logging to a file pref.logMessageCallback = myLogMessageCallback; // highly recommended to track warning/error messages in your callback pref.applicationId = myId; // Provided by NVDA, required if using NGX components (DLSS 2/3) pref.engine = myEngine; // If using UE or Unity pref.engineVersion = myEngineVersion; // Optional version
+pref.pathsToPlugins = {};    // change this if Streamline plugins are not located next to the executable pref.numPathsToPlugins = 0;  // change this if Streamline plugins are not located next to the executable pref.pathToLogsAndData = {}; // change this to enable logging to a file pref.logMessageCallback =
-pref.projectId = myProjectId; // Optional project id
+    myLogMessageCallback;             // highly recommended to track warning/error messages in your callback pref.applicationId = myId;            // Provided by NVDA, required if using NGX components (DLSS 2/3) pref.engine = myEngine;               // If using UE or Unity pref.engineVersion = myEngineVersion; // Optional version pref.projectId = myProjectId;         // Optional project id
-if(SL_FAILED(res, slInit(pref)))
+if (SL_FAILED(res, slInit(pref)))
 {
     // Handle error, check the logs
+    if (res == sl::Result::eErrorDriverOutOfDate)
-	if(res == sl::Result::eErrorDriverOutOfDate) { /* inform user */}
+    { /* inform user */
+    }
     // and so on ...
 }
 ```